 In 1949, Ringling Brothers added a laundry car with commercial laundry equipment to do the shows dry cleaning and laundry.

-John Ringling’s private car, Jomar, had a cook, valet, and secretary who stayed with the car even with John Ringling was not on the show.
-It contained a living room, staterooms, full sized bathroom, dining room, kitchen, and quarters for the chef and butler.
+John Ringling’s private car, the Jomar, had a cook, valet, and secretary who stayed with the car even with John Ringling was not on the show.
+It contained a living room, staterooms, full-sized bathroom, dining room, kitchen, and quarters for the chef and butler.
 This car reportedly cost John Ringling $100,000, not a small sum in 1921.
-Today this car can be seen, fully restored to it’s former splendor, as a static exhibit at the Ringling Museum in Sarasota Florida.
+Today this car can be seen, fully restored to its former splendor, as a static exhibit at the Ringling Museum in Sarasota Florida.
 It is an absolutely beautiful and magnificent piece of show history.